estallio/cdl-bot-website/README.md

 * If a second domain is used, a `canonical` tag must be specified to prevent search engines from blocking duplicate content
 * It is better if the default domain redirects to the `www` subdomain
 * Add sameAs-links in the meta-component
+* Insert nice titles and descriptions for meaningful indexing